AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 >
 >**Enable Single Sign On** property is exclusively supported on *iOS, tvOS, Roku, and FireTV* platforms.
 It's only applicable to integrations with MVPDs that support Single Sign On for these platforms.

-To enable or disable SSO for a specific integration and platform, follow these steps:
+Follow these steps to enable or disable SSO for a specific integration and platform.

-1. Go to the **Integrations** tab in the left panel and select the required integration.
+1. Select the **Integrations** tab in the left panel.
+1. Select the integration for which you want to enable or disable single sign on.

 1. Navigate to the **Platform Settings** section.

-1. Select a specific platform or category of platforms for which you want to enable Single Sign On under **Platform Settings**.
+1. Select a specific platform or category of platforms for which you want to enable single sign on under **Platform Settings**.

    ![Enable Single Sign On for a specific platform](assets/single-sign-on.png)